-Fiscal Year 2016 Budget and Appropriations Update
+Fiscal Year 2017 Budget and Appropriations Update

 Each year, Congress must go through the process of determining funding levels for most of the federal student aid programs.
-Fiscal year (FY) 2016 funding, which impacts the 2016-2017 award year, was finalized by Congress in December 2015 in the Consolidated Appropriations Act of 2016.
-Given the fiscal environment of austerity and sequestration3, the federal student aid programs fared relatively well in the budget process, though this is largely thanks to increased budget caps agreed to in the Bipartisan Budget Act of 2015.
+Fiscal year (FY) 2017 funding, which impacts the 2017-2018 award year, was finalized by Congress and signed into law by President Trump in May 2017 in the Consolidated Appropriations Act, 2017.
+Given the fiscal environment of austerity and sequestration1, the federal student aid programs fared relatively well in the budget process, though this is largely thanks to increased budget caps agreed to in the Bipartisan Budget Act of 2015.

-Funding for the Pell Grant program comes from both discretionary and mandatory funding streams.
+Funding for the Pell Grant Program comes from both discretionary and mandatory funding streams.
 Through the appropriations process, Congress has agreed to funding the discretionary base maximum award at the \$4,860 level since 2009-2010.
-The chart below shows that when combined with the mandatory inflation-adjusted add-on4 of \$955, the total maximum award for the 2016-2017 award year is \$5,815, a \$40 increase over the 2015-2016 amount.
-The chart below highlights Pell Grant funding over the last three fiscal years.
+The chart below shows that when combined with the mandatory annual inflation-adjusted add-on2 of \$1,060, the total maximum award for the 2017-2018 award year is \$5,920, a \$105 increase over the 2016-2017 amount.
+Authority for the inflationary increase to the mandatory add-on expires after FY 2017, meaning the Pell Grant maximum award will remain at \$5,920 in each award year moving forward, absent congressional action.

-3 The Budget Control Act of 2011 mandated federal spending cuts through a process called sequestration to a number of federal programs, including certain Title IV aid programs.
+1 The Budget Control Act of 2011 mandated federal spending cuts through a process called sequestration to a number of federal programs, including certain Title IV aid programs.

-4 The add-on amount is based in part on the Bureau of Labor Statistics (BLS) Unadjusted 12-month Consumer Price Index for All Urban Consumers (CPI-U)
+2 The add-on amount is based in part on the Bureau of Labor Statistics (BLS) Unadjusted 12-month Consumer Price Index for All Urban Consumers (CPI-U).